PowerWash Simulator 2: Plot

 Three years after preventing the eruption of the Mount Rushless volcano, (Note: As depicted in PowerWash Simulator (2022)) the power washer and their friend Harper Shaw have purchased a new building for their business in Muckingham.
 Now once again equipped, the power washer begins taking on new jobs across Caldera County, receiving periodic text messages from clients about the objects being cleaned and other recent goings-on.

 As the power washer resumes work, disgraced former Muckingham mayor Jeff Jefferson XIII becomes the mayor of all of Caldera County and announces a competition for a "Town of the Year" award, hoping to extort favors from the towns in exchange for better chances of winning.
 This leads to multiple new jobs for the Power Washer due to towns beginning renovation initiatives to win the competition, as well as cleanup after protests of the mayor's overt corruption.
 Jefferson also demands the return of his cat Ulysses, whom the power washer and Shaw have been caring for since the mayor abandoned her, threatening legal action if they do not comply.
 At the same time, the jewels from Muckingham's giant merman statue go missing, disabling the stabilising beam to Mount Rushless.

 While cleaning the local monks' temple, the power washer opens a secret passage, discovering Shaw's old cell phone inside.
 On it, they find messages from the time traveler Ceruleon Skye, who was trapped in the past while trying to prevent another cataclysm in the power washer's time, warning that the power washer needs to restore the stolen jewels to the statue.
 The power washer learns from geologist Karen Chissell that the jewels are made from pacithyst, a rare mineral created by the collision of an unknown planet with Earth eons ago, which is what Blake Thrust was seeking when he began his mining operation three years prior.
-Chissell also reveals that since the jewels' removal, a significant amount of seismic activity has been detected at Mount Rushless on the moon, which has begun visibly spinning in the sky.
+Chissell also reveals that since the jewels' removal, a significant amount of seismic activity has been detected at Mount Rushless and on the moon, which has begun visibly spinning in the sky.